kenseehart/btypes/README.md

 # Comparison to [ctypes](https://docs.python.org/3/library/ctypes.html)

-As the name suggests, some of the usage and features are inspired by ctypes.
+As the name suggests, some of concepts are inspired by ctypes.
 While there are similarities, the primary purpose is different.

 | **tool** | **primary purpose** | **implementation** |
 |----|--------|-------|